Korean immigration to Hawaii: Subsequent history

+Legacy

+On January 13, 2003, George W. Bush made a special proclamation honoring the Centennial of Korean Immigration to the United States, recognizing the contributions of Korean Americans to the nation.

 Koreatown

-Korean businesses congregate on Keeaumoku Street, which earned the nickname "Koreamoku."
+Korean businesses congregate on Ke‘eaumoku Street, which earned the nickname "Koreamoku."
 Although it has not been officially designated as a Koreatown, the Koreatown designation has been considered by the State of Hawaii within the past few years.
+With recent gentrification and condominiums pricing out Korean merchants in the Ke‘eaumoku district, a new Koreatown is emerging in downtown Honolulu.